 - When a connection is established, the screen on the left will appear on the camera's LCD monitor.
-When connection settings are already saved, this screen will not appear and the LCD monitor will turn off. - The camera's <(η)> lamp will light up in blue. - Press the <►> key to select [OK], then press <(□)>. - After a message is displayed, the camera's LCD monitor will turn off.
+When connection settings are already saved, this screen will not appear and the LCD monitor will turn off. - Press the <► > key to select [OK], then press <☞>. - After a message is displayed, the camera's LCD monitor will turn off.